-1. Nothing less than a strong nonprofit presenting a strong funding proposal makes sense in these difficult & hyper-competitive times for pursuing resources.
+1. Nothing less than a resilient nonprofit presenting a strong funding proposal makes sense in these difficult & hyper-competitive times for pursuing resources.

 2. And that such a combination remains elusive for many organizations.

-3. And that it need to be that way for your organization.
+3. And that it need not be elusive for your organization.

 These realizations coupled with the real life discoveries from working face to face with people in nonprofits in turn led me to carve out an uncommon strength-based strategy for pursuing resources for your organization.
 Where before this approach came to mark my training and consulting, it now forms the basis for my work as an author of the book you see prominently featured hereabouts.
 I believe the sub-title of that book, securing your nonprofit’s assets from the inside out, sets the stage for moving from my story to yours.